ahmadwaqa5/assessment/README.md

     cd..

     ```
-4. Run the following command to build the docker image
+4. Run the following command to run the docker images
     ```shell
    docker-compose up
     ```